arp242/goatcounter/README.markdown

 This will ask for a password for your new account; you can also add a password on the commandline with `-password`.
 If you use a custom DB, you must also pass the `-db` flag here.

-The `-dev` flag makes some small things a bit more convenient for development.
-For a production environment run something like:

-    $ goatcounter serve

-By default it will use ACME to create https certificates; use `-tls none` if you want to disable it (e.g. if you're running goatcounter behind a proxy which already handles https for you).

 ### Updating